jovivaspo/api-htas-ai/readme.txt

-Crear imagen:
+Create image:
 docker build -t api-htas .

-Iniciar el programa en terminal, puerto 4000 para docker, 3000 para navegador: docker run -it -p 3000:4000 api-htas
+Start the program in terminal, port 4000 for docker, 3000 for browser: docker run -it -p 3000:4000 api-htas

-ver programas corriendo:
+watch programmes running:
 docker container ls

-Iniciar el programa como proceso en segundo plano: docker run -it -p 3000:4000 -d api-htas
+Start the programme as a background process: docker run -it -p 3000:4000 -d api-htas

-Para programa:
+Stop:
 docker stop id